-Current Members: William L. Transier (Chairman), Marc A. Beilinson and J. Coley Clark Number of Meetings in 2021: 7
+Current Members: James Reynolds (Co-Chair), Marc Beilinson (Co-Chair) and J. Coley Clark

+Number of Meetings: 7 in 2022 and 16 in 2023

 The Board of Directors has determined that all of the members of the Audit Committee meet the independence and experience requirements of the SEC and Nasdaq.
-Moreover, the Board has determined that Mr. Transier qualifies as an "audit committee financial expert" as defined by the SEC.
+Moreover, the Board has determined that Mr. Reynolds qualifies as an "audit committee financial expert" as defined by the SEC.